getlunchtray/usda_api/README.md

 }
 ```
 *As you can tell, this isn't very secure.
 Session keys will be moving to the headers instead of route params very very soon.*

+### Reading the Recipes
+Now for the good stuff.

+`GET: /api/1/recipes`

+**Options (All optional)**

+`page` *Default: 0*
+`per_page` *Default: 25*

+## Forking
+This is far from complete and would love any extra code you'd like to add :)

+For LunchTray's purposes, we were only concerned with the Recipes.
+The good news, the Import jobs adds everything to your Rails DB.
+So adding other controllers literally only requires adding the controllers.
+The models should be good to go.

+## To-Do List
+1. Move login info to the headers
+2. Add Rspec Tests
+3. A bunch of refactoring
+4. Add controllers for other models
+5. Add interface for managing users

+## Hosted Version

+LunchTray hosts our own version of this.
+If you would like to use that instead of self-hosting email me: noah (at) getlunchtray (dot) com and I'm sure we can work something out.